 If you’re looking for tips about how to green up your technology, look no further than EcoGeek for some serious inspiration.
 Sure, technology has the potential to harm the environment, but it also has the potential to help it, in a serious way.
 Hank focuses on the latter, and really has his finger on the pulse of all things green tech.

-Here’s why EcoGeek is a must follow eco friendly blog for 2018:
+Here’s why EcoGeek is a must follow eco friendly blog:

 - There are very few blogs devoted exclusively to green tech.
 Of them, EcoGeek is one of the best.